Complete transparency with three active-passive-coupled optical resonators: C. Cavity Dark mode and Effective Hamiltonian

 The system dynamics can be as well understood when there is an obvious gain saturation effect.
-For any possible gain saturation intensity $I_S$, the gain rate $g_2$ after saturation (even in the processes of dynamically unstable regimes) will become a constant, so that the system can be nonetheless described by a group of linear differential equations for its coupled intracavity modes.
-The difference is that the saturated gain rate, $g_{2,s}=\kappa_{2,0}/\left(1+\frac{<\hat{a}^\dagger_{2}\hat{a}_{2}>_s}{I_S}\right)$ ($<\hat{a}^\dagger_{2}\hat{a}_{2}>_s$ is the stabilized photon number in the active resonator), will be lowered from the original $\kappa_{2,0}$, and the complete transparency point will be moved to another coupling value $J_2=\sqrt{(g_{2,s}-\gamma_2)\kappa_3}$ as long as the saturated effective gain rate, $g_{2,s}-\gamma_2$, is still positive.
-In the dynamically stable regimes determined by the original gain rate $\kappa_{2,0}$ (the effective gain rate $\kappa_{2}$ in Fig. \ref{FigS2} is replaced by another constant $\kappa_{2,0}-\gamma_{2}$), the intracavity field intensity or the photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in the active cavity will cause a rather limited shift of the gain rate $g_2$ from the original $\kappa_{2,0}$, so that the complete transparency can be achieved by a relatively fine tuning of the coupling $J_2$ to a smaller value; see an example in Appendix A. It is why the complete transparency can be always reached at a coupling $J_2$ in such dynamically stable regimes, given any feasible gain saturation intensity $I_S$.
-One feature is that tuning the coupling $J_2$ around the point of complete transparency will not lead to a drastic change of the photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in the active resonator.
-Especially, at the exact point of complete transparency, there is a counter-intuitive photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>_s=2\kappa_{ex}(\varepsilon_{p}/J_1)^2$ [from Eq. (\ref{sol})] that is independent of the coupling $J_2$ and the gain rate, and it provides a mechanism to reduce the gain saturation effect by an enhanced coupling $J_1$ [exhibited by the results in Fig. \ref{FigS1}(c)].
-On the other hand, the optical gain will drop tremendously due to a quick growth of the cavity photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in a dynamically unstable regime, and the stabilized gain rate $g_{2,s}$ will be far away from the original $\kappa_{2,0}$, making it impossible to reach the complete transparency point by tuning the coupling $J_2$.
+For any possible gain saturation intensity $I_S$, the gain rate $g_2$ after saturation (even in the processes of dynamically unstable regimes) will become a lowered constant, so that the system can be nonetheless described by a group of linear differential equations for its coupled intracavity modes.
+The saturated gain rate, $g_{2,s}=\kappa_{2,0}/\left(1+\frac{<\hat{a}^\dagger_{2}\hat{a}_{2}>_s}{I_S}\right)$ ($<\hat{a}^\dagger_{2}\hat{a}_{2}>_s$ is the stabilized photon number in the active resonator), will be lowered from the original $\kappa_{2,0}$, and the complete transparency point will be moved to another coupling value $J_2=\sqrt{(g_{2,s}-\gamma_2)\kappa_3}$, as long as the saturated net gain rate, $g_{2,s}-\gamma_2$, is still positive.
+In the dynamically stable regimes determined by the original gain rate $\kappa_{2,0}$, i.e., the net gain rate $\kappa_{2}$ in Fig. \ref{FigS2} is replaced by another constant $\kappa_{2,0}-\gamma_{2}$, the intracavity field intensity or the photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in the active cavity will cause a rather limited shift of the gain rate $g_2$ from the original $\kappa_{2,0}$, so that the complete transparency can be achieved by a relatively fine tuning of the coupling $J_2$ to a smaller value; see an example in Sec.
+I. It is why the complete transparency can be always reached at a coupling $J_2$ in such dynamically stable regimes, given any feasible gain saturation intensity $I_S$.
+An interesting feature is that tuning the coupling $J_2$ around the point of complete transparency will not lead to a drastic change of the photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in the active resonator.
+Especially, at the exact point of complete transparency, there is a counter-intuitive photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>_s=2\kappa_{ex}(\varepsilon_{p}/J_1)^2$ [from Eq. (\ref{sol})] that is independent of the coupling $J_2$ and the net gain rate, and it provides a mechanism to reduce the gain saturation effect by an enhanced coupling $J_1$ [exhibited by the results in Fig. \ref{FigS1}(c)].
+On the other hand, the optical gain will drop tremendously due to a quick growth of the cavity photon number $<\hat{a}^\dagger_{2}\hat{a}_{2}>$ in the dynamically unstable regime, and the stabilized gain rate $g_{2,s}$ will be thus far away from the original $\kappa_{2,0}$, making it impossible to reach the complete transparency point by tuning the coupling $J_2$.